PierreTsr/EEND/README.txt

 Instructions:

+I successfully setup the environement, so please skip the commented lines.
-I will do my possible to setup the environement myself, but I might not be able to do it if I need to install additional packages.
+# I will do my possible to setup the environement myself, but I might not be able to do it if I need to install additional packages.
-From the project root, run:
+# From the project root, run:
-$ cd tools
+# $ cd tools
-$ make KALDI=<path_to_kaldi_root>
+# $ make KALDI=<path_to_kaldi_root>
-Warning: the Makefile WILL try to build kaldi if the path to Kaldi's root is not provided.
+# Warning: the Makefile WILL try to build kaldi if the path to Kaldi's root is not provided.
-Warning: If the Makefile doesn't end with
+# Warning: If the Makefile doesn't end with
-"echo "export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH" >> env.sh"
+# "echo "export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH" >> env.sh"
-(it doesn't always raise an error when failing), delete the created files in tools/ and rerun after fixing the failing part.
+# (it doesn't always raise an error when failing), delete the created files in tools/ and rerun after fixing the failing part.

 Activate the Python environement from the project root with:
 $ source tools/miniconda3/bin/activate eend
+(I couldn't use the 'source' command during my tests, but the project was working without activating the environement)

 Once the setup is done, to run the inference, from egs/eend-vector-clustering/v1/ run:
 $ ./run.sh